dendibakh/perf-book/chapters/0-Preface/0-2 Preface.md

 I know firsthand that low-level performance optimization is not easy.
 I tried to explain everything as clearly as possible, but the topic is very complex.
 It requires experimentation and practice to fully understand the material.
 I encourage you to take your time, read through the chapters, and experiment with examples provided in the online course.

-During my carrer, I never shied away from software optimization tasks.
+During my career, I never shied away from software optimization tasks.
 I always got a dopamine hit whenever I managed to make my program run faster.
 The excitement of discovering something and feeling proud left me even more curious and craving for more.
 My initial performance work was very unstructured.
 Now it is my profession, yet I still feel very happy when I make software run faster.
 I hope you also experience the joy of discovering performance issues, and the satisfaction of fixing them.

 I sincerely hope that this book will help you learn low-level performance analysis.
 If you make your application faster as a result, I will consider my mission accomplished.